wataash/portableproplib/README.md

 It should be mentioned that NetBSD's proplib code is a free, clean room implementation based in the specifications available for Mac OS X, written originally by Jason R. Thorpe.

+#### Building on OS X

+Make sure you have the autoconf system installed.
+With MacPorts, this is achieved by:

+    sudo port install autoconf automake

+Run "bootstrap"